CloudReactor/docs/secrets.md

 Then the environment variables DB_HOST, DB_PORT, DB_USERNAME, and DB_PASSWORD
 will be populated at runtime.

-You can also remove the "-BHyuR" suffix from your secret ARNs if you want your task to fetch the latest value of your secret, instead of a fixed value.
+You can also remove the suffix (in the above example, "-BHyuR") from your secret ARNs if you want your task to fetch the latest value of your secret, instead of a fixed value.

 Step 4: Finally, ensure that your program runs with the IAM role you set up in step 2.